cassgvp/WIN-Open-Neuroimaging-Community/docs/ambassadors/goals.md

 ---
-title: Goals of the Ambassador program
+title: Goals of the program
 parent: Open Ambassadors
 has_children: false
 nav_order: 1